William1104/hackerrank/README.md

 # hackerrank

-This repository holds solutions for problems from HackerRank.
+This repository holds solutions for problems from HackerRank(https://www.hackerrank.com).
 It's used for practicing things.